hssmalo/steampunkfantasy/rules.md

 **Pre-Assault** **retreat**[N+]

 In pre-assault phase you may roll a die.
 At N+ you may retreat before the assaults starts.
 Treat this as a regular reatreat but give or take no assault damage.
 If speed is currently at stand-still it become slow afterwards.
+This ability may only be used if the hex retreating into neither becomes overcrowded, is an illegal hex or contain enemies.

 The unit base have this ability if atleast one model in the unit has this spesicial ability.